eser/stack/fp/README.md

 ### removeValueFromObject(source, ...values)

-removes items with specified value(s) from an object or a generator.
+Removes items from an object based on their values.

 ```js
 import { removeValueFromObject } from "$cool/fp/remove-value-from-object.ts";